softlayer/githubio_source/content/article/object-filters.md

 Object filters can be used to limit the results returned by the API.
-They differ from object masks in that they determine what Data Type objects are returned while Object Masks define what properties to retrieve from the returned objects.
+They differ from objectMasks in that they determine which objects are returned while objectMasks define what properties to retrieve from the returned objects.

 ## Structure
 An object filter is created by defining a property hierarchy through the relational and local properties.
 The property to be filtered will be a structure that represents the object filters conditional.